Pielinen: Water quality

 The lake is categorized as mesotrophic.
 However, there are pockets of eutrophication zones.
 Bogs dominate the basin area, which causes flow of humic substances into the lake water.
 This has resulted in the lake water attaining a dark colour.
 This feature is said to be a typical characteristic of the lakes in Finland.
 Other parameters of chemical and physical properties of the lake waters measured relate to transparency (in meters), pH value, dissolved oxygen, COD, and concentrations of chlorophyll, nitrogen and phosphorus.

 Uses

-The lake is used for navigation, particularly for the transportation of timber; timber floated in the Pielinen Lake is estimated at 1.2 million tonnes per year.
+The lake is used for navigation, particularly for the transportation of timber; timber floated in Pielinen Lake is estimated at 1.2 million tonnes per year.
 Other uses are as a fishery resource (the fish catch in 1981 was reported at 644 tonnes), fish products of vendace and burbot, and for recreational purposes to promote tourism.
 Swimming, sport-fishing and yachting are common attractions.
 The lake provides water to the extent of 74000 m3 per day to industries and power plants.